RetroGamer74/FirmwareV5.05_MiraHen_BaseInjection/README.md

-# PS4 Hack 5.05 FirmwareV5 ESP8266 Chip
+# PS4 Hack 5.05 FirmwareV5 v1.1 ESP8266 Chip

 PS4ADMIN 5.05 - FirmwareV5 Chip ESP8266

 Updated release including PS4ADMIN.
 Give time to the CHIP to link WiFi with your PS4 and be ready to load the page.
 It could fail the first time if you don't provide enough time.
 You will get then a blank page.

-This Release contains Hen as HomeBrew Enabled Exploit, FTP Payload, Dumper Payload, Update Blocker Payload.
+This Release contains Hen as HomeBrew Enabled Exploit, FTP Payload, Dumper Payload, Update Blocker Payload, AppToUSB, and DB-SG_Backup.
 Review the different menus to find each payload entry. ( Mira CFW has been removed by the way because of bugs )

-Download the file retrogamerfirmv5.bin
+Download the file retrogamerfirmv5_1.1.bin

 Spanish Installation Instructions
 ==================================

-Usar retrogamerfirmv5.bin
+Usar retrogamerfirmv5_v.bin

 Instalar haciendo uso del flasheador.